ishehadeh/smp/report/progress.typ

 For example, right now the language is missing several operators, and integer types are only unsigned.
 While these omissions have not caused issues at this stage of development, these features will take priority going forward semester.

-==
+== Language Objective
+We use Howlite to study expressive modeling of data, with minimal constraints.
+Howlite's type system allows supports common patterns in embedded programming, while allowing the programmer to freely and explicitly manage memory and program behavior.

+In practice this means a strong support for _subtype-polymorphism_, _numeric subtypes_, and explicit behavior with regard to how data structures are encoded.
+The syntax and semantics are inspired by TypeScripts@ts type system around JavaScript@js Objects.

 = Language Design

 == Syntax
 Howlite's syntax is designed to be clear, concise and immediately legible to people familiar with C-like languages.
 We use curly-braces to mark blocks, square brackets for arrays, and semicolons as statement terminators.
-To maintain clarity Howlite's syntax keeps the symbols within the same context as much as possible.
-For example `:` prespcribes types.
-It is always preceded by an some entity and followed by that entities type.
+To maintain clarity Howlite's syntax keeps symbols within the same context as much as possible.
+For example colons always relate type signatures.
 But this consistency is broken if it would require straying to far from mainstrain language syntax

 Aside from C, Howlite's syntax takes inspiration from some several new languages.
-The type syntax was inspired by TypeScript@typescript, hints were taken from Rust@rust on bringing ML nicieties to a C-like syntax, and notes were taken from Go@go on how to implement a small easily-parsed grammar.
+The type syntax was inspired by TypeScript@ts, hints were taken from Rust@rust on bringing ML nicieties to a C-like syntax, and notes were taken from Go@go on how to implement a small easily-parsed grammar.

 == Semantics

 Howlite is an imperative, eagerly-evaluated, statically typed, and lexically scoped language.
+The language is designed to make program behavior obvious and easily controlled.
+Being a high-level language, abstractions are a given, but we aim to keep behavior consistent whenever some abstraction is applied.
+This is relatively easy to achieve for the Howlite compiler, since it targets a single architecture and is non-optimizing.

-This section walks through a number of common howlite expressions.
+This section walks through a number of common Howlite expressions.
+It is not a full specification, or even proper documentation, but should give context for the following sections.

 === Variables
 Variables are declared with a `let` statement.